kri-pa08/lostandfound/README.md

-An application for finding people who gone missing easy interface
+An application for finding people who gone missing